MicrosoftLearning/SC-900-Microsoft-Security-Compliance-and-Identity-Fundamentals/Instructions/Labs/LAB_05_explore_nsg.md

     1. Destination:  **Any**
     1. Service:  **RDP**
     1. Action:  **Allow**
     1. Priority:  **1000**.
-         >Note: rules with lower numbers have higher priority and are processed first.
+Rules with lower numbers have higher priority and are processed first.
     1. Name:  Leave the default name or create your own descriptive name.
     1. Note the warning sign at the bottom of the page.
 We're using RDP only for testing purposes and to demonstrate the functionality of the NSG.
     1. Select **Add**